gravitational/teleport/README.md

 ## Is Teleport Secure and Production Ready?

 Teleport is used by leading companies to enable engineers to quickly access any computing resource anywhere.
 Teleport has completed several security audits from the nationally recognized technology security companies.
-[Some](https://goteleport.com/resources/audits/teleport-cloud-security-audit-2021/) of
+We make some our audits public, view our latest [audit reports.](https://goteleport.com/resources/audits/).
-[them](https://goteleport.com/resources/audits/teleport-security-audit-2020/) have been made public.
 We are comfortable with the use of Teleport from a security perspective.

 You can see the list of companies who use Teleport in production on the Teleport [product page](https://goteleport.com/case-study/).